 • As a Church we support Tearfund- A portion of the money given at Harvest is sent to Tearfund.
 Other money raising events are organised by our Tearfund representatives.

-• The Soup Run- This is an activity that is organised by a number of Churches in Sheffield to provide soup, sandwiches, hot drinks and a listening ear for those who need support.
-The Soup Run has been supporting the homeless and socially marginalised in Sheffield for many years.
-Different Churches commit to providing the service on specific days on Devonshire Green.
+• The Soup Kitchen- This is an activity that is organised by a number of Churches in Sheffield to provide soup, sandwiches, hot drinks and a listening ear for those who need support.
+The Soup Kitchen has been supporting the homeless and socially marginalised in Sheffield for many years.
+Different Churches commit to providing the service on specific days on King Street in the City Centre.
 It runs from September to May.
-Our contact is Bobby Walker, who was involved in the inception of Soup Run many years ago.
-Bobby can be contacted through the Church Office.
+Our contact is Bobbie Walker, who was involved in the inception of Soup Run over 30 years ago.
+Bobbie can be contacted through the Church Office.

 • Prison Ministry- The central aspect of prison ministry is the prayer meeting on the fourth Monday every month, under the umbrella of Prison fellowship (England and Wales).
 There are also opportunities for training in prison visiting, letter writing to prisoners, contributing to Angel Tree (Christmas presents to prisoners' children), helping with Sycamore Tree (a Victim Awareness course) and assisting the Chaplain.
 Those who attend the prayer meeting also support people working in Restorative Justice and vulnerable groups in the city.
 Our contacts are Alison & Roger Tanner who can be contacted through the Church Office.

-• Galeed House - A local ministry in the Darnall area of the city working amongst the Muslim population of the area.
+• Galeed House - A local ministry in the Darnall area of the city working amongst the multi-ethnic population of the area.
 Please contact Sally Hall via the Church Office.